CS205-Project/CS205-Spring2017-Projects/Tests/MPI_tests/README_INSTRUCTIONS.txt

 These tests are for testing the building evacuation of 1000-20000 people using Dijkstra's algorithm to calculate the nearest exit for everyone and then using simulated annealing to move people to the least congested exits.
-It also uses MPI to communicate between threads for parallel simulated annealing.
+It also uses MPI to communicate between threads for parallel runs of simulated annealing.

 Note: all these tests run on 4 cores.
 You can modify the number of cores in the build.sh file followed by a change to the constant CORES in the dijkstra.c file.